rhdevs/rhapp-backend/README.md

 1. Use Noun instead of Verb
 2. All resources should be put under the same noun, and what action to be done should be differentiated by the API method, for eg. /users should have PUT, DELETE, GET, etc
 3. For collection, use plural instead of singular such as users instead of user
-4. For API, incoming body message and URL parameters should be get from **request** and returned in form of JSON using **response**, Response for successful message should have the keys => "status" : "sucesssful", "data" Response for failed message should have the keys => "status" : "failed", "err" : "<error message>" Return the response type as specific as possible
+4. For API, incoming body message and URL parameters should be get from **request** and returned in form of JSON using **response**, <br/>
+Response for successful message should have the keys => "status" : "sucesssful", "data"<br/>
+Response for failed message should have the keys => "status" : "failed", "err" : "<error message>"<br/>
+Return the response type as specific as possible
 5. Use **make_response** and **jsonify** from flask to return
 6. For other files except the main.py, use blueprint (please refer to existing file such as LaundryAPI.py)